Aiaid/usbwebcam/README.md

  A PWA app for viewing USB webcams or capture cards.
  With fellow feature:

-- Select Video input and resolution
+- Select Video input, resolution and framerate
 - Select Audio input or mute
 - Rotation
 - PWA Offline mode